 Located in a leafy square in the heart of the city, Cheval The Edinburgh Grand is also ideally placed for exploring the New Town and OId Town areas and beyond.

-Accommodation here is provided in the form of studios and apartments.
+Accommodation here is provided in the form of studios and apartments, so I’d highly recommend this hotel for those after self-contained options.

 The building was once a bank and is now home to a range of units sleeping up to six guests.

-With a cafe, bar and restaurant on site, the best of both worlds can be yours here: spacious, self-contained accommodation plus access to hotel-style amenities.
+With a cafe, bar and restaurant on site, I love that the best of both worlds can be yours here: spacious, self-contained accommodation plus access to hotel-style amenities.

 Address: Priestfield Road, Edinburgh EH16 5UT